 Our campus-based disabilities service officers can assist with:

-- transcription of print materials into accessible formats
+- transcriptions of print and audio-visual materials into accessible formats

 - access to assistive technologies